 How Does Dissolved Air Flotation Work?

 DAF uses micro air bubbles (30-50 micron) that attach to impurities and flocculated particles and float them to the water’s surface.
-Then a skimming system removes the sludge to a desludging trough, and clean water is recovered.
+Then, a skimming system removes the sludge to a collection trough, and clean water is recovered.

 The clean water can be reused for process or discharged, and some of it is recycled back to the DAF process.